teddy-swap/doc.teddyswap.org/docs/Spectrum Finance Analysis.md

 ```haskell
 _ <- submitTx tx
 ```
+ - The batcher must synchronize at the point before the pools are created or must atleast see a succesful transaction for the pool creation, swap or add / remove liquidity.

 It's imperative to update the `cabal.project` file to reference the amended `cardano-dex-contracts` to ensure successful order batching.
 For instance:

 For example: